Selena Gomez Wore The Sweetest Hairstyle To The Frozen Premiere

-Move over Elsa and Anna, Selena Gomez and her 6-year-old baby sister, Gracie Teefey, just stole the red carpet at last night's Disney premiere of Frozen 2.
+Move over Elsa and Anna, Selena Gomez and her 6-year-old baby sister, Gracie Teefey, stole the red carpet at this week's Disney premiere of Frozen 2.

 Not only did the sister duo show up holding hands — be still our hearts — they did us one better and showed up in twinning princess costumes.
-The look was matching white-and-blue floral maxi gowns by Marc Jacobs, topped with dove-gray feathered and sequined cloaks draped over their shoulders.
+The look was matching white-and-blue floral maxi gowns by Marc Jacobs, topped with dove-grey feathered and sequinned cloaks draped over their shoulders.
 And their hairstyles were the perfect complement.

 Advertisement